NotIndex

 Parental controls can help you:

-• set time limits on how much your child uses their device
+• set time limits for how much your child uses a device

-• track your child’s calls, texts, location, and social media activity
+• learn more about your child’s calls, texts, location, and social media activity

 • filter certain types of web content to protect your child from things you don’t want them to see online